 While all unaccompanied minors in the Children’s Home in Fót were enrolled in schools, some complained of the low quality of education in their secondary schools.
 Schools were not always chosen for students based on their abilities, wishes and potential, but rather on the availability of empty places.
-There is no official state funded language learning support for refugee children when entering the school system.
+There is no official state-funded language learning support for refugee children when entering the school system.

 In the case of children with families, the situation is also difficult.
-Hardly any school is ready to offer the specialised care and support that refugee children need.
+Hardly any school is ready to offer the specialised care and support refugee children need.
 The growing anti-refugee sentiment may make it even more difficult for schools to admit children receiving international protection for fear of facing a backlash from parents or donors.

 Both unaccompanied children and children staying with their families are provided on a weekly basis assistance in their integration to the education system by the Jesuit Refugee Service and cooperating volunteers.
 They are helped with Hungarian language skill development as well as with specific school subjects.
-Kalunba also provided an afterschool program for children and young adults in 2020 (it runs still 2009) entailing correspondence with the schools and the educational support of the children.
+The Jesuit Refugee Service worked with 16 high-school children on a weekly basis and they assisted 25 students and their parents with their education in 2022.
+Kalunba also provided an afterschool programme for children and young adults in 2020 and 2021 and 2022 entailing correspondence with the schools and the educational support of the children.

 Section 77(1)(d), (2) and Section 93 Child Protection Act.

-Information provided by the Directorate-General for Social Affairs and Child Protection on 13 April 2021.
+Information provided by the Directorate-General for Social Affairs and Child Protection on 7 April 2022.